Nextdoor/kingpin/docs/actors/rightscale.server_array.Launch.md

 **Options**

   * `array` - The name of the ServerArray to launch
   * `count` - Optional number of instance to launch.
-Defaults to min of the array.
+Defaults to min_count of the array.
 Specifying a count will _not_ enable the auto-scaling of the array.

 Examples